 To that end, we have aggregated industry financial ranges useful for comparing an individual cleaning service business to its peers in the market.

 Median revenue and earnings of cleaning service businesses sold on BizBuySell has been volatile, and heavily affected by pandemic related slowdowns, inflation, and the sustained interest rate hikes that followed.
-From 2020 through 2024, median revenue decreased 12%, while median seller's discretionary earnings was largely flat on improving profit margins.
+From 2021 through 2025, median revenue improved 25%, while median seller's discretionary earnings increased by 17%, implying some profit margin pressure.

 For a more complete understanding of the market and valuation standards, consider comparisons within the broader service sector when benchmarking cleaning and janitorial service businesses.
-The chart and table below includes key metrics from sales of service businesses on BizBuySell between 2020 and 2024.
+The chart and table below include key metrics from sales of service businesses on BizBuySell between 2021 and 2025.

 Create your free BizBuySell account and stay on top of the market with tools and features for business owners, buyers, and brokers.